19 Perennial Plants For Florida Garden Spaces

 When it comes to striking Florida perennials, black and blue salvia is undoubtedly among the top choices.
 While the stems are black during the summer, this plant also boasts flowers in a bright shade of blue.

-Deep green foliage also grows on the black and blue salvia.
+Deep green foliage grows on the black and blue salvia.
 This combination makes for an eye-catching addition to your property.
 Black and blue salvia may develop a spread of up to 24 inches.

 It would help if you regularly deadheaded your black and blue salvia.
 This will make it easier for new blooms to appear.